If you had asked me three years ago what I envisioned my future looking like, a blog side hustle wouldn’t have even crossed my mind.

 “We got this,” we thought.

 To be fair, we intentionally waited a while before trying to monetize our website.
-But when we finally got around to it, we weren’t quite as good as we thought.
+But when we finally got around to it, we discovered this whole business thing was much harder than we thought.
 And then the money ran out.

 Back to the drawing board.